manishjha1991/Streamer/README.md

 - `amqplib`: Library for interacting with RabbitMQ.
 - `mongodb`: MongoDB driver for Node.js.

+To update the README file with the additional configurations and environment variables, you can include descriptions of each configuration variable and how they are used in the application.
+Here's a suggested format:

+---

+# Call Event Processing Application

+This Node.js application processes call events by consuming messages from RabbitMQ, storing data in MongoDB, and handling retries for failed operations.

-### Configuration
+## Configuration

-- `MONGODB_URL`: URL for connecting to MongoDB.
+The application uses the following configuration variables, which can be set via environment variables or defaults to the provided values:

 - `QUEUE_NAME`: Name of the RabbitMQ queue for consuming call event messages.
+Default: `'streamer_queue'`.
 - `RETRY_QUEUE_NAME`: Name of the RabbitMQ queue for retrying failed operations.
+Default: `'streamer_retry'`.
+- `MONGODB_URL`: URL for connecting to MongoDB.
+Default: `'mongodb://localhost:27017'`.
+- `DATABASE_NAME`: Name of the MongoDB database to store call records.
+Default: `'record'`.
+- `MAX_POOL_SIZE`: Maximum pool size for MongoDB connections.
+Default: `5`.
 - `MAX_RETRY_COUNT`: Maximum number of retry attempts for failed MongoDB operations.
+Default: `3`.
-- `RETRY_TIMEOUT_MS`: Timeout duration for retrying failed operations.
+- `RETRY_TIMEOUT_MS`: Timeout duration (in milliseconds) for retrying failed operations.
+Default: `5000`.
+- `RABBITMQ_URL`: URL for connecting to RabbitMQ.
+Default: `'amqp://localhost'`.
+- `NUM_WORKERS`: Number of worker threads to spawn for processing messages.
+Default: `4`.
 - `MAX_CONNECTION_RETRY_COUNT`: Maximum number of retry attempts for establishing connections.
+Default: `5`.
+- `INITIAL_RETRY_DELAY_MS`: Initial retry delay (in milliseconds) for connection retries.
+Default: `1000`.
+- `NUM_OF_WORKER`: Number of worker threads to spawn for processing messages.
+Default: `4`.
+- `COLLECTION_NAME`: Name of the MongoDB collection to store call events.
+Default: `'event'`.

 ### Usage
 1. Ensure MongoDB and RabbitMQ servers are running.